Homework 1: Language models (58 points)#

-The first homework focuses on the following skills: being able to work with simple formal exercises on language modeling, on understanding and being able to extract properties and configurations of state-of-the-art language models and, finally, training language models yourself!
+The first homework focuses on the following skills: being able to work with concpetual & formal exercises on language modeling and neural networks, understanding configurations of state-of-the-art language models and, finally, fine-tuning a language model yourself!

 Logistics#

-please upload a SINGLE ZIP FILE named Surname_FirstName_HW1.zip containing the .ipynb file of the notebook (if you solve it on Colab, you can go to File > download), the json file for Ex.
-2 and a .png or .jpg file with your losses plot from Ex.
-3.
+• please upload a SINGLE ZIP FILE named Surname_FirstName_HW1.zip containing the .ipynb file of the notebook (if you solve it on Colab, you can go to File > download).

 Exercise 1: Understanding language modeling (12 points)#